 Recognize the agent experience and customer experience are symbiotic.
 Together they are effective in growing customer relationships and customer loyalty.
 Apart they delay and struggle to accomplish the simplest customer and contact center objectives.

-CRM software can be designed to improve the agent experience.
-For example, the CRM application can measure the agent experience with metrics such as Employee Satisfaction (ESAT), Employee NPS or agent health score.
+Customer relationship management software can be designed to improve the agent experience.
+For example, the application can measure the agent experience with metrics such as Employee Satisfaction (ESAT), Employee NPS or agent health score.

 Laborious, convoluted, or non-sensical business processes are one of the two most frustrating factors for customer service representatives and quickly degrade the agent experience.
 The other factor is antiquated technology.
 Stepping up your CRM software can resolve both these factors.